I came to media via Silicon Valley.

 Previously, I was a foreign correspondent at The Wall Street Journal focused on AI & China, and a senior editor at MIT Technology Review, where I wrote about the latest AI research & its social impacts.
 I have been a fellow with the Harvard Technology and Public Purpose program, the MIT Knight Science Journalism program, and the Pulitzer Center’s AI Accountability Network.

-My work won an American National Magazine Award in 2022 for “outstanding achievement for magazine journalists under the age of 30.”
-My former weekly newsletter, The Algorithm, was named one of the best newsletters on the internet.
+My work won an American Humanist Media Award in 2024, and an American National Magazine Award in 2022 for “outstanding achievement for magazine journalists under the age of 30.”
+My former weekly newsletter, The Algorithm, was named by the Webby Awards as one of the best newsletters on the internet in 2018.

 In a past life, I was an application engineer at the first startup to spin out of Google[x].
 I received a B.S. in mechanical engineering and minor in energy studies from MIT.